AntonShanyuk/pubsub-hooks/readme.md

 This way you'll be forced to use this enum everywhere in your app:
 ![Enum animation](readme-images/enum_keys.gif)
 # Explicit type for the storage
-You may also pass the type for the state explicitly instead of using `typeof initialState`:
+You may also pass the type for the storage explicitly instead of using `typeof initialState`:

 ```ts
 const initialState = {};